How To Paint a Beehive

 With latex, water clean up is easy and the paint smell goes away sooner.
 This is an important consideration.

 Honey bees are very sensitive to odor.
 You don’t want the bees to abscond or abandon their hive in search of better “less stinky” accommodations.
-Time is required for it to air out and any paint fumes to dissipate.

-Best Beehive Colors
+Best Colors for Beehives

 Detailed scenes with vibrant colors transform your apiary into a work of art.
 From simple shapes to detailed landscapes, the possibilities are endless.
 We humans enjoy having fun with it (the bees really don’t care).